App Settings

 4.)
 Select the platform of your app.

 7.)
-Click on create ad unit to start creating ads.
+Click 'CREATE AD UNIT' to start creating ads.

 The banner type will look like this:

 9.)
-Click on the banner type, enter the ad name and click create ad unit.
+Click the banner type, enter the ad name and click 'Create ad unit'.

 You will be prompted with two keys.